sparkflows/sparkflows-docs/docs/tutorials/rest-api/infer-cluster-config.rst

 Step A
 ------

-Here Resource owner (enduser) will supply its credentials
+Firstly Resource owner (enduser) will supply its credentials

 - Input your own username